dustinpfister/blog_posts/_posts/threejs-materials-loader.md

 ### 1.1 - Parse a Hand Coded JSON String

 For this first example I am going to start out by just making a hand coded form of the JSON data to the use with the parse method of the material loader.
+Hand coding the JSON from the ground up is one option, and when doing so I have found that I can leave a lot out as the blanks for everything will just be filled in with whatever the defaults are.
+Of course there are other was of generating the JSON data to begin with though that I will be getting to in the next examples.
+I just want to make it clear that this is very much one way to get started with this.

+When doing so I will want to start out by using backtricks to create the string value.
+After that at a bare bones minimum I am going to want to have a metadata object in which I set the version number of the object standard I am using such as 4.5, make sure that the type key for this is set to 'Material', and also give a generator key as well.
+The generator key will give some indication as to what was used to create this JSON data such as the Material.toJSON method that I will be getting to, sense this is hand coded text I am just punching that in for this.
+After the metadata object I will want to at least give a type key to set what material option to use such as the MeshNormalMaterial which strokes me a s a good start for this.

+Once I have the string value that I want to use I can pass that to the JSON.pase method to create an object from the string data.
+This object can then be passed to the parse method of an instances of the MaterialLoader, and the end result is an instance of the MeshNormalMaterial that I can then use with a Mesh.

 ```js
 // ---------- ----------